 Secondary Education (MAT)

 The Master of Arts in Teaching (M.A.T.) program in secondary education is designed for individuals holding a bachelor's degree in a field closely related to a secondary certification field, who wish to obtain a teaching certificate and master's degree in secondary education with a concentration in Biology, Chemistry, Earth and Space Science, English, History, or Mathematics.
 Certification in this field is for grades 6 through 12.
 The M.A.T. provides professional and pedagogical studies that develop proficiency in the knowledge, skills, and habits of beginning teachers.
-Additional program information can be found on the CSU Department of Teacher Education website.
+Additional program information can be found on the CSU Department of Teacher Education, Leadership, and Counseling website.

 Successful completion of the M.A.T. program and passing scores on the appropriate Georgia Assessments for the Certification of Educators (GACE) basic skills, ethics, and content assessments and the edTPA (a teaching performance assessment completed during Clinical Experience III) allow the candidate to be recommended to the Georgia Professional Standards Commission for teacher certification at the T-5 level (i.e., the letter "T" indicates that the certificate is in a teaching field and the number "5" indicates that the candidate's highest degree is a master's degree recognized by the Georgia Professional Standards Commission).

 |EDCI 6227||Foundations of Education - Human Development, Motivation, and Learning||2|

 |EDSE 6165||Literacy in the Content Areas||2|